ylipacbio/IsoSeq-3.0/README.md

 In order to classify a read as full-length or non-full-length, we search for primers and polyA within reads.
 If and only if both primers and polyAs are seen in a read, we classify it as a full-length read.
-Otherwise, we classify this read as non-full-length.
-We also removes primers and polyAs from reads and identify reads strands based on these info.
+Otherwise, we classify the read as non-full-length.
+We also remove primers and polyAs from reads and identify read strandedness based on this information.

 **Note**: The current version of the Iso-Seq application in SMRT Link 1.0 by default recognizes Clontech SMARTer primers.